lindsaystrong7/6600_Final_Project/README.md

 ## Usage

 Users can explore the dataset using the EDA and Data Cleaning jupyter notebook in the code folder.
-Users can run and explore the results of the pre-trained CNN models on teh dataset; ResNet, DenseNet, and ResNext in the code folder as well.
+Users can run and explore the results of the initial pre-trained CNN models on the dataset; ResNet, DenseNet, and ResNext in the code folder and the ResNet and DenseNet models with stratified k-fold and freezing layers as well.

 ## Contributions